StarrLucky/Noswear_Java/README.md

 # Noswear project (shocking watch profanity tracking) voice recognition app
 Recognition profanity from live speech from microphone using Microsoft Congitive Services.
+This app recognising live speech and compares words with dictionary of profanity (profanity_dict.txt).
+In case, if it matches with dictionary shocking on command will be sent to Noswear android app trough WiFi connection.